asleep-cult/typethon/README.md

 x = x.f()
 x = x.g()

-# The Self type can be used in combination with the with/for syntax to denote
+# The Self type can be used in combination with the for syntax to denote
 # a function serves as the implementation function for a trait function.

 class Map:
     mapping: {|K|: |V|}

-    def get_item(self: Self, key: K) -> V with (
+    def get_item(self: Self, key: K) -> V
+    (
         Indexable(K, V) for Self
     ):
         return self.mapping[key]